Career and Technical Education Pathways

 Introduction to Horticulture

 This class is designed for students interested in the environment and the green industry.
-Through classroom learning, students will propagate and maintain plants for small-scale gardens and other urban spaces.
-Students will learn the fundamentals of plant growth; explore greenhouse growing, landscape design, pruning, plant propagation and identification.
+Through classroom learning, students will propagate and maintain plants for small scale gardens and other urban spaces.
+Students will learn the fundamentals of plant growth, explore greenhouse growing, pruning, plant propagation and identification.
 Take an active stance on environmental change and contribute to improving it.
 Gain leadership and career skills through hands-on, individual and group projects.
-Learn about the business and career aspects of the horticulture industry by growing, planning, publicizing and staffing the two yearly plant sales.
+Learn about the business and career aspects of the horticulture industry by growing, planning, publicizing and staffing the yearly plant sales.

 Nursery and Greenhouse Operations